 Once one of Memphis’ busiest train stations, this gorgeous historic building now welcomes hotel guests.
 Imagine: You check in at the old station lobby.
 Retire to a room with sweeping windows that frame your view of retro South Main Street and downtown Memphis.
 Then see what’s happening throughout the Art Deco train station—try Bishop restaurant, one of Vogue's most anticipated American restaurants of 2020, for French cuisine with a southern flair, grab a drink at the Memphis-themed Eight and Sand bar (target weekend evenings to hear a DJ spinning Memphis-connected music from the "album wall") and catch a flick at the new state-of-the-art movie theater, Malco Powerhouse.

-This 1916 warehouse (and former Memphis College of Art space), located in downtown’s vibrant South Main Historic Arts District, was a spot-on choice for the fifth hotel in Arrive’s ultra-creative portfolio.
+This 1916 warehouse, located in downtown’s vibrant South Main Historic Arts District, was a spot-on choice for the fifth hotel in Arrive’s ultra-creative portfolio.
+Since the property's debut, Fodor's Travel has deemed it one of The 60 Most Incredible Hotels in the World.
 From Hustle and Dough’s coffee and legendary toast to Bar Hustle’s delicious craft cocktails—and don’t forget the shuffleboard bar, Longshot—Arrive Hotel is Memphis’ new one-of-a-kind hangout spot.

 Check-in and receive a poker chip that’s good for a snack or drinks onsite.
 Join a game on the bocce ball court, then lounge at the bar or around a firepit.
 Social spaces like these, combined with hip rooms and a prime location on downtown’s Court Square, make this Marriott concept one to check into this year.